und-dream-lab/rawkee/README.md

-# RawKee Python Edition - X3D Plugin 2.x.x for Maya 2025 and Beyond!
+# RawKee Python Edition (PE) - X3D Plugin 2.x.x for Maya 2025 and Beyond!

 This GitHub site supports the latest version of the RawKee Python X3D Plugin, visit the [GitHub repository](https://github.com/und-dream-lab/rawkee).
+RawKee PE is compatible with all versions of Maya newer than Maya 2025 on Windows, Linux, and macOS.
+RawKee PE may be compatible with versions of Maya on all three operating systems going back to Maya 2023, but this has not been tested.

-RawKee Python Edition is currently in a pre-release status, with the official 2.0.0 release scheduled for the 2025 Web3D Conference, which will co-located with Digital Heritage 2025 in Siena Italy.
+RawKee Python Edition is currently in a pre-release status, with the official 2.0.0 release scheduled for the 2025 Web3D Conference, which will be co-located with Digital Heritage 2025 in Siena Italy.
 - [2025 Web3D Conference](https://web3d.siggraph.org/2025/)
 - [Digital Heritage 2025](https://digitalheritage2025.unisi.it/)